benedekrozemberczki/shapley/README.md

 **Citing**

-If you find *Shapley* please consider adding the following citation:
+If you find *Shapley* useful in your research please consider adding the following citation:

 ```bibtex
 @misc{rozemberczki_shapley,